Uniqlo will leave the U.S. if Trump insists on 'Made in USA' products

 "We would not be able to make really good products [in the U.S.] at costs that are beneficial to customers," Yanai said in the Japanese news report.
 "It would become meaningless to do business in the U.S."

+A Uniqlo spokesman added Friday that the retailer would "stay true to our core business values of offering the highest quality apparel at accessible prices."

-But as CNNMoney has pointed out before, American shoppers claim that they want to buy products made in the U.S. But in reality, they purchase things that are cheaper or perceived as better quality, regardless of where they were made.
+As CNNMoney has pointed out before, American shoppers claim that they want to buy products made in the U.S. But in reality, they purchase things that are cheaper or perceived as better quality, regardless of where they were made.

 Related: Trump is pushing 'Buy American.'
 But customers (mostly) don't care